 TIPS: When a new week comes, simply duplicate the tab for this timesheet and rename it the week ending date to avoid writing over past content, and to keep a record of all of your work hours.

 Download the free architect template and easily track your time at work (available as Excel, and Google Sheets).
 Simply add your hours and print your timesheet.
 This spreadsheet will help you streamline your time tracking efforts across your firm.

 Why Use a Timesheet Software for Architects

 When you’re just starting out as a solo firm, a free architecture timesheet template could work in a pinch.
-But over time, having loose paperwork is prone to human errors.
+But over time, having loose paperwork and files stored on servers is prone to human errors.

 You’ll end up frustrated searching through clutter rather than focusing on billing clients for actual work done.
 Worst yet, as your firm or project grows these problems become exponential.

 There are many solutions available for time tracking software but we've designed our specific for the workflows of A/E firms.

 This is exactly why we created Monograph - the best timesheet software for architects.
 By centralizing time tracking on a single platform, project managers can view reports across team members, and visualize how hours and dollars are being spent throughout their firm.